 Serving Suggestions

-Feel free to serve this Persian rice recipe with all your favorite main courses!
-For example, some of our favorite options include:
+You can serve this Persian rice recipe with all your favorite main courses!
+Some of our favorites are:

 Persian Rice Common Questions